2024

 Technical Writer Interview Tips

-3. Portfolio: Carry a portfolio of your professional writings.
+3. Carry a portfolio of your professional writings.
 You can take printouts of your published work, or you can even carry a pen drive that has links to your published work.

-4. Latest trends: Technical writing is a growing field.
+4. Technical writing is a growing field.
 Latest technologies are arriving to assist technical writers.
 Thus, staying up-to-date with information as it comes is a great idea.
 Familiarize yourself with the latest publishing technologies and trends.

 Conclusion